 The purpose of the research in this theme is to generate new knowledge of the conditions for technology use in adults living and ageing with cognitive impairment of different origin and severity (MCI, dementia, developmental disorders, ABI) in relation to the demands that technology put on users.

-Swedish Research Council (VR), Swedish Brainpower (SBP), Nationella Forskarskolan i Vård (NFV), Strategiska Forskningsområdet Vård (SFO-V), Stockholm County Council (ALF), FORTE.
+Earlier also Swedish Brainpower (SBP), Nationella Forskarskolan i Vård (NFV), Strategiska Forskningsområdet Vård at KI (SFO-V), Stockholm County Council (ALF).